HRA Exemption Calculator India

 What is HRA and How is the Exemption Calculated?

-The HRA exemption is the minimum of three calculations: the actual HRA received from the employer; 50% of basic salary for metro cities (Delhi, Mumbai, Chennai, Kolkata) or 40% for non-metro cities; and the actual rent paid minus 10% of basic salary.
+The HRA exemption is the minimum of three calculations: the actual HRA received from the employer; 50% of basic salary for metro cities or 40% for non-metro cities; and the actual rent paid minus 10% of basic salary.
 The lowest of these three amounts is exempt from income tax.
+Which cities count as metro changed from FY 2026-27 - see the city list below.

 To claim HRA exemption, employees must submit rent receipts to their employer.
 If annual rent exceeds Rs.1,00,000, the landlord's PAN is mandatory.
 Self-employed individuals cannot claim HRA exemption under Section 10(13A) but can claim deduction under Section 80GG subject to conditions.